 - “Setting the scene: Who and where are the poor children?”
-This theme aims to provide insight into the plight of overlooked children, to strengthen data collection and measurement efforts to ensure that no child is overlooked in the future.
+This theme sought to provide insight into the plight of overlooked children, to strengthen data collection and measurement efforts to ensure that no child is overlooked in the future.

 - “Ensuring access to basic services for all: Reaching the poorest and most marginalised children”.
 This theme aims to gain insight into how access to services can be secured for the most excluded and marginalised, including views on how to remove specific barriers and involve a social workforce and community-based mechanisms.

 - “Supporting secure transitions to adulthood”.
-This theme aims to explore how the ‘youth bulge’ can be considered a ‘demographic dividend’ and how young people can be supported in the transition to adulthood with regard to education, work, family and aspirations.
+This theme aimed to explore how the ‘youth bulge’ can be considered a ‘demographic dividend’ and how young people can be supported in the transition to adulthood with regard to education, work, family and aspirations.

 More detailed information about the themes, key questions to be considered and the conference objectives can be found in the conference concept note: